amdmh/amdmh.github.io/_posts/2019-08-16-spotify-data_processing.md

 tags: API spotify spotipy python data-mining
 ---

-After a first post on data acquisition via the Spotify API, let's move on to the crucial step of each data science project: data processing and cleaning. **Objective of the notebook** : our goal is to process all the useful information that was collected in the previous notebook.
+After a first post on data acquisition via the Spotify API, let's move on to the crucial step of each data science project: data processing and cleaning.

+### Objective of the notebook
+Our goal is to process all the useful information that was collected in the previous notebook.
 Details of the operations performed will be provided as they occur in the notebook.

 ```python